NilPointer-Software/bdfd-wiki/src/guides/variables.md

 ![ex](https://user-images.githubusercontent.com/69215413/126384903-6b575634-15d3-4e00-90f2-17e51e1c9840.png)

 ## User Variables
-User variables are unqiue per-user and differ in each server.
+User variables are unique per-user and differ in each server.

 ### User Variables - Functions
 - `$setUserVar[variableName;newValue;(optional) userID]` - Sets the provided variable to 'newValue' for the inputted 'userID', or the author of the command if no user is provided.